the-director/IRC-LogBot/README.md

 IRC-LogBot
 ==========

 Framework for simple IRC logging and web searching.
+A basic starting point as further security *should* be applied in production.

 Bot logs Entries, exits, disconnects, and PM's to and from into a MySQL Database